 Environment Agencies, environmental health organisations, consultants and companies across the world routinely use our free smartphone service to save time and resources to get definitive problem diagnoses plus costed evaluations of mitigation best practice.
 Our expertise and unique technology cut typical noise complaint investigation/resolution time from months (or years) to a few days or weeks, dramatically reducing resource spend (time, legal fees, bureaucracy etc) and providing complainants with a rapid resolution.

 We will define best practicable means (BPM) for the courts.
 There are 2 parts to this painless and cost-free process:-

 We can also arrange "telepresence" via Whatsapp to provide live feedback and instant analysis.
 Take a virtual noise expert with you to site anywhere on the planet...

-The time and resource savings associated with this approach are illustrated by the following past projects and by the case studies below.
-It also provides reassurance as to what constitutes best practice.
+The time and resource savings associated with this approach are illustrated by the past projects and case studies below - and reassurance as to what constitutes best practice.
 Why not try it on the next project?